Qv2ray/qv2ray.github.io/docs/en/getting-started/step4.md

 :::warning Windows Users: UWP Loopback Problem
 By default, UWP applications are prohibited from using a proxy with a loopback address (127.0.0.1), so the system proxy settings will probably cause your UWP applications cease to work normally.

-You can use some third-party tool to **enable UWP loopback** for your program to be proxied, for example, [UWPLoopback @ GitHub](https://github.com/Dispnt/UWPLoopback).
+You can use some third-party tool to **enable UWP loopback** for your program to be proxied.
+We here present you [this program](/EnableLoopback.zip) from Fiddler project.
 :::

 ### Configure Manually in Applications